hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 ### Management Account

-Management Account is created for and used by Atala tribe members.
-GitHub authentication and teleport access must be configured for this account.
+Management Account is special account that allows to manage the PRISM platform.

 The account with the limited access to configure the Vault service with the following permissions:
-- create the Wallet and Tenants accounts
+- manage the Wallet accounts
-- create the Agent account
+- manage the Agent accounts
-- enforces the policies to the tenant account
+- enforces the policies to the Wallet account

+Management Account can be used in the configuration scripts or by the SRE team.

 ### Agent Account

-Agent Account is created for and used by the PRISM Agent.
+Agent Account is created for the PRISM Agent to authenticate itself to the Vault service.
 AppRole authentication method is used for this account.

 The account with the limited access to configure the Vault service with the following permissions:
-- create the Wallet account
+- create the Wallet accounts
 - issue the token to the Wallet account
+- do other operations required to configure the Wallet account

 ### Wallet Account

-The Wallet Account is created for and used by the Wallet, and is associated with the Tenant.
+The Wallet Account is created for and used by the Wallet.
-The Wallet Account is has access to the secrets of the Tenant only.
+The Wallet Account is has access to the secrets of the Wallet and the PRISM Agent must guarantee the data isolation at the Wallet level.
 This account has the following permissions:
-- list the secrets associated with the Tenant
-- read the secrets associated with the Tenant
+- list, read, write, delete the secrets associated with the Wallet
-- write the secrets associated with the Tenant
+- use the REST API associated with the Wallet
-- delete the secrets associated with the Tenant
+- manage the data associated with the Wallet

-### Tenant Account

-Tenant Account is created for and used by the Tenant to authenticate itself to the PRISM platform from Web and Mobile application.
-Tenant account must be linked to the Wallet account to have access to the secrets.

 ## Technical Overview